 The board of the Henning Larsen Foundation consists of Architect Troels Troelsen (Chairman), CEO and Architect Kent Martinussen, Danish Architecture Centre, Architect Ingela Larsson, Mag.art.
 Bente Scavenius, MA Lone Backe, and Lawyer Niels Bang.

-The Henning Larsen Foundation was established in 2001 with Henning Larsen’s private funds and has since awarded grants each year on the founder's birthday on 20 August, one or more grants have been awarded.
+The Henning Larsen Foundation was first established in 2001 with Henning Larsen’s private funds.
+Since then, each year on the founder's birthday on 20 August, one or more grants have been awarded.

-The objective of the non-profit charitable Foundation is to promote and disseminate Danish architecture in a broad sense.
-A number of Danish architects have been awarded grants and the Foundation has organised international competitions in the fields of architectural photography, architectural drawing and writing about architecture.
+The objective of the non-profit and charitable Foundation is to support Danish architecture in a broad sense.
+A number of Danish architects have been awarded grants, and the Foundation has organised international competitions in the fields of architectural photography, architectural drawing and writing about architecture.